DevCycleHQ/vscode-extension/README.md

 ## Contributing

 DevCycle is an open-source project, and we welcome contributions!
 If you're interested in contributing, please visit our GitHub repository and check out our contribution guidelines.
 [Read the development info here](DEVELOPMENT.md)

+### Development

+To get the development environment to build locally properly, you must install a problem matcher for webpack, e.g. [this one](https://marketplace.visualstudio.com/items?itemName=eamodio.tsl-problem-matcher).

 ## Documentation